wavesjs/wavesjs.github.io/examples/01-ui-what-you-can-do-with-it.md

 ## 6. Add somme style

-to help the user, you can add some css to display usefull informations about the possible interactions
+To help the user, you can add some css to display usefull information about the possible interactions:

 {% highlight css %}
 svg text {